cam-inc/viron/packages/app/README.md

 #### Static Type Check Test
 `npm run test:static --workspace=@viron/app` to type check.

+### Continuous Integration
+E2E and integration testings are executed and the result will be sent to Cypress Dashboard, which is open to public.
+`npm run ci:local --workspace=@viron/app` to execute CI tasks locally for tesing purpose.

 ### Main Prerequisite Knowledge and Technologies
 - [TypeScript](https://www.typescriptlang.org/)